Last updated on April 30, 2020 at 21:18

 Infarcts in the liver are rare, due to the double blood supply of to the liver.
-Therefore, an interruption of the main hepatic artery won’t cause ischemic necrosis because the retrograde arterial flow through the accessory vessels and portal venous supply is enough.
+Therefore, an interruption of the main hepatic artery does not always cause ischemic necrosis because the retrograde arterial flow through the accessory vessels and portal venous supply may sustain liver parenchyma.
 However, this doesn’t apply for a transplanted liver where a complication can be hepatic artery thrombosis.
 The transplanted liver parenchyma will die.

 Thrombosis or compression of intrahepatic branches of the hepatic artery may also result in localized parenchymal infarct.

 2. Portal vein obstruction and thrombosis

 Extrahepatic portal vein obstruction can arise from the following scenarios: